electricitymaps/electricitymaps-contrib/CONTRIBUTING.md

 - Opening issues for data problems.
 - Opening and/or participating in discussions about new data sources, features, and more.
 - Opening issues when capacity data sources have been updated or changed.
+- Adding new or updating our existing translations, for more detailed instructions take a look at our wiki page: [Translating the App][wiki translating the app]
 - And more!

 ## Parser guidelines